Exekias, ca. 540 BC, Dionysos on a ship

-Tyrrhenian pirates attempt to capture Dionysos.
-The ship sprouts grape vines and ivy.
-The pirates are transformed into dolphins.
+Dionysos is kidnapped by Tyrrhenian pirates who want to sell him into slavery.
+The ship sprouts grape vines and ivy and the sails drip with wine.
+In another version of the myth, Dionysos also turns into a lion and releases a bear onboard.
+The pirates abandon ship and are transformed into dolphins.
 They lose their identity forever and dance in the waves.

 As most people are aware, western theater developed into its formal form in ancient Greece.
 The patron deity of theater in Greek culture was Dionysos.

 The god of wine and ecstatic worship, Dionysos was closely allied with the instinctive, irrational and emotional side of life.
-He was not traditionally a part of the Greek pantheon of gods, which tended to represent rational and "heroic" virtues favored by society.
+He was not traditionally a part of the Greek pantheon of gods (he was added later), which tended to represent rational and "heroic" virtues favored by society.
 Dionysos, in contrast, seemed to represent everything that was wild, dangerous, intrusive and unpredictable.
 He was associated with wild animals, wilderness places and natural disasters such as earthquakes.
 Not surprisingly, Dionysos was perpetually seen as an outsider and outlaw, as a foreign god who didn't "fit in" and as the unofficial representative of whatever was oppressed, repressed and marginalized in society.
 He was also a god who evaded capture and was known for his indestructibility—he returns from the dead, symbolizing resurrection and eternal life.

 As J.R.R.
 Tolkien, C.S.
 Lewis and other Christian writers observed, numerous myths contained themes and symbols of Christianity long before the arrival of Jesus Christ.
-Tolkien and Lewis shared a love and reverence for myth, story and fairy tale, and believed them to be "a real though unfocused gleam of divine truth falling on human imagination."
+Tolkien and Lewis shared a love and reverence for myth, story and fairy tale, and believed them to be, in Lewis’ words, "a real though unfocused gleam of divine truth falling on human imagination."
 "Dying God" myths abounded in many cultures and they believed that Jesus Christ was the historic and literal fulfillment of these myths.
-While the pagan rites and myths of Dionysos and the religion of Christianity vary tremendously, Dionysos was such a "Dying God" myth and these common themes and motifs appear:
+Their discussions of these myths were pivotal to Lewis’ conversion.
+As C.S.
+Lewis later commented in God in the Dock, “We must not be nervous about ‘parallels’ and ‘pagan Christs’: they ought to be there—it would be a stumbling block if they weren’t.”
+Missionary Don Richardson called such allusions to Christ “redemptive analogies” and found them in traditions, folklore and stories in cultures all over the world.
+While pagan Dionysian rites and Christianity differ tremendously, Dionysos was such a "Dying God" myth referred to by Tolkien and Lewis and these common themes and motifs appear:

-- Dionysos, whose father was Zeus (the head god, so in a sense God in Greek religion), was the only Greek god born of a mortal woman.
+Dionysos, whose father was Zeus, was the only Greek god born of a mortal woman.
 He appeared completely human, yet was considered fully divine.

-- He was heralded as a peace maker, but was unrecognized as the incarnate of God and suffered at the hands of mortals.
+He was heralded as a peace maker, but was unrecognized as a divine incarnate and suffered at the hands of mortals.

 The ancient Greeks, in spite of their mythology, favored secular rationalism, so it is not surprising that Dionysos was the god they felt the most frightened and ambivalent about.
-The elite of Greek society would have preferred that Dionysos and his worship be done away with (hence the exclusion from the pantheon), but Dionysos failed to die, so to speak, and remained a fixture in Greek culture until the advent of Christianity.
-His positive influence continues to remain today in the form of theater, storytelling, comedy and other dramatic arts.
+The elite of Greek society would have preferred that Dionysos and his worship be done away with, but Dionysos failed to die, so to speak, and remained a fixture in Greek culture until the advent of Christianity.
+His positive legacy remains today in the form of theater, storytelling, comedy, and other dramatic arts.